 These results reinforced the importance of science-based solutions in achieving higher productivity while ensuring better management of natural resources.
 The study concludes that the FLD programme served as a highly effective extension tool for promoting horticultural crop expansion, improving Chrysanthemum productivity, and enhancing farmers’ knowledge, attitudes, and skills.

-In addition to boosting yields and income, the demonstrations contributed to the socio-economic upliftment of the farming community by reducing crop losses due to poor drainage and enhancing moisture conservation in red sandy loam soils—conditions common in the region.
+In addition to boosting yields and income, the demonstrations contributed to the socio-economic upliftment of the farming community by reducing crop losses due to poor drainage and enhancing moisture conservation in red sandy loam soils conditions common in the region.

 References